 Gross Profit = Total Revenue – Total Cost of Goods Sold

 The general gross profit definition considers only variable costs for its deductions.
-These are any costs that increase or decrease with the level of production output.
+These are any costs that increase or decrease the level of production output.
 Fixed costs not directly tied to output such as insurance and rent are not factored in gross profit.